cjoakim/azure-cosmosdb/code/python/apps/mongo2cosmos/readme.md

 - **Generate** shell scripts and other code from the above metadata
   - Generate mongoexport script(s) from source database
   - Generate shell script to transform the source mongoexport files to target files
+  - Code generation not yet implemented in this repo; pending customer details
+  - Python and [Jinja templates](https://palletsprojects.com/p/jinja/) are perfect for this

 - **Execute the mongoexport file Transformations**
   - Simple and fast Python code can be used for this